jaspector

 A construction permit is required for any new structure or addition in unincorporated Campbell County.
 This includes sheds, garages, pole buildings, and similar structures.

+Not all construction work requires a permit in unincorporated Campbell County, SD.
 The following work is generally exempt: One-story detached accessory structures with floor area not exceeding 120 square feet; Certain agricultural buildings (farm storage, barns) meeting specific size and use criteria; Minor repairs and maintenance not involving structural changes.
 Note: Specific exempt categories are not publicly enumerated.
 Contact the county clerk or Register of Deeds to determine permit necessity for any project.
+When in doubt, confirm with the local building department before starting work.